Last updated: April 18, 2026 · By Eternal Elixir Science Team

 TUDCA + NAC

-N-acetylcysteine (NAC) is the most popular TUDCA stacking partner.
-NAC replenishes glutathione, the liver’s primary antioxidant; TUDCA handles bile-acid toxicity and endoplasmic reticulum stress.
-Together they cover two different arms of hepatoprotection.
+N-acetylcysteine (NAC) is the most common TUDCA stack partner.
+NAC refills glutathione, the liver’s main antioxidant.
+TUDCA handles bile-acid stress and cell stress.
+Together they cover two arms of liver support.
 A common protocol is 500 mg TUDCA + 600–1,200 mg NAC daily, split morning and evening.

 TUDCA + Milk Thistle

-Milk thistle (silymarin) is the traditional liver herb — it works primarily through antioxidant and anti-fibrotic pathways.
-TUDCA works through bile acid pool shifting and cellular stress reduction.
+Milk thistle (silymarin) is the classic liver herb.
+It works through antioxidant and anti-scarring paths.
+TUDCA shifts the bile acid pool.
+It also lowers cell stress.
 They are complementary, not redundant.
-If you are running both, 500 mg TUDCA with 400–600 mg silymarin (standardised to 80% silymarin content) is a reasonable stack.
+Running both?
+Try 500 mg TUDCA with 400 to 600 mg silymarin (standardised to 80% silymarin content).
 For a deeper look at how these two compare head-to-head, see our TUDCA vs Milk Thistle comparison.

 TUDCA + Berberine

 This is the underrated metabolic stack.
-Berberine activates AMPK and improves insulin sensitivity from the glucose-handling side; TUDCA reduces endoplasmic reticulum stress in hepatocytes and improves the gut–liver axis.
-A 2025 review in the European Journal of Pharmacology discussed both compounds as therapeutic strategies targeting endoplasmic reticulum stress in metabolic dysfunction (Alotaibi and Alkhammash, 2025).
+Berberine activates AMPK.
+It also improves insulin sensitivity on the glucose side.
+TUDCA lowers cell stress in liver cells.
+It also helps the gut-liver axis.
+A 2025 review in the European Journal of Pharmacology covered both compounds.
+It framed them as therapies for cell stress in metabolic disease (Alotaibi and Alkhammash, 2025).
 Run 500 mg TUDCA with dinner and 500 mg berberine with each main meal.

 TUDCA + NMN / Resveratrol (longevity stack)

-If you are running a full longevity stack, TUDCA fits as the mitochondrial and liver arm of the protocol.
-NMN raises NAD+, resveratrol activates sirtuins, and TUDCA handles protein-folding stress.
-These compounds target different hallmarks of ageing and do not interfere with each other.
+Running a full longevity stack?
+TUDCA fits as the liver and mitochondrial arm.
+NMN raises NAD+.
+Resveratrol turns on sirtuins.
+TUDCA handles protein-folding stress.
+These compounds target different marks of ageing.
+They do not clash with each other.

 What to Avoid

-Do not combine TUDCA with prescription bile-acid sequestrants (cholestyramine, colestipol) — they will bind the TUDCA in your gut and make it useless.
+Do not combine TUDCA with prescription bile-acid binders like cholestyramine or colestipol.
+They will bind the TUDCA in your gut.
+That makes it useless.
 Leave at least 4 hours between doses if you take both.
-Similarly, if you are on UDCA (ursodeoxycholic acid) prescribed by a doctor, do not add over-the-counter TUDCA without consulting them first — you would be stacking two similar compounds on top of each other.
+On UDCA (ursodeoxycholic acid) from a doctor?
+Do not add over-the-counter TUDCA without asking them first.
+You would be stacking two similar compounds.

 TUDCA Dosage for Specific Goals